 Call for Papers

-The Actionable Knowledge Representation and Reasoning for Robots (AKR3) workshop, co-located with the Extended Semantic Web Conference (ESWC), is dedicated to Knowledge Representation and Reasoning (KRR) in the area of cognitive robotics, with the focus on acquiring knowledge from the Web and making it actionable for robotic applications.
-We aim to bring together the European communities specializing in KRR and robotics to increase collaboration and accelerate advancements in the field.
+We are announcing the second edition of the Actionable Knowledge Representation and Reasoning for Robots (AKR3) workshop, co-located with the International Semantic Web Conference (ISWC).
+The workshop is dedicated to Knowledge Representation and Reasoning (KRR) in the area of cognitive robotics, with the focus on acquiring knowledge from varying sources, knowledge engineering for applications, and making it actionable for robots.
+By bringing together different communities across the world that are currently specialized in KRR and robotics, we aim to increase collaboration and accelerate advancements in the field.

 • Knowledge Representation for cognitive robotics: The importance of linking object to action and environment information